wp-plugins/admin-bar-button/readme.txt

 == Changelog ==

 = 2.2 =
-* New option to choose which action upon the Admin Bar Button shows the Admin Bar; Click and hover, click, or hover
+* New option to choose the action upon which Admin Bar Button shows the WordPress Admin Bar; click and hover, click, or hover.
-* The Admin Bar Button can now be positioned bottom left and bottom right, as well as top left and top right
+* The Admin Bar Button can now be positioned bottom left and bottom right, as well as top left and top right; the WordPress Admin Bar will aslo be moved to the bottom if the Admin Bar Button is placed there.
-* The animation of the Admin Bar Button and the Admin Bar being shown/hidden is now optional
+* The animation of the Admin Bar Button and the Admin Bar being shown/hidden is now optional.
-* Contextual help added to the settings page
+* Contextual help added to the settings page.
-* Added a 'Restore Defaults' button
+* Added a 'Restore Defaults' button.

 *Please visit the [FAQ tab](http://wordpress.org/plugins/admin-bar-button/faq/ "Admin Bar Button &raquo; "FAQ") if you have questions about the latest features.*

 = 2.1.1 =
-* Fix error where sometimes the space originally ocupied by the admin bar was still being added to the page
+* Fix error where sometimes the space originally ocupied by the admin bar was still being added to the page.

 = 2.1 =
-* **Critical Fix** - Fix a possible JS error when a visitor to the site is not logged in
+* **Critical Fix** - Fix a possible JS error when a visitor to the site is not logged in.
-* Creation a text domain for future foreign language support
+* Creation a text domain for future foreign language support.
-* Updates to the FAQ's
+* Updates to the FAQ's.

 = 2.0 =
 * New admin menu available for setting Admin Bar Button options; now there is no need to edit any JS or PHP to get the button the way you want it.
-* Minor bug fix to the adminBar jQuery UI widget
+* Minor bug fix to the adminBar jQuery UI widget.

 = 1.1 =
-* Minor changes to function names to avoid possible clashes
+* Minor changes to function names to avoid possible clashes.
-* Minor changes to the adminBar jQuery UI widget
+* Minor changes to the adminBar jQuery UI widget.
-* Addition of screen shots
+* Addition of screen shots.
-* Updates to the FAQ's
+* Updates to the FAQ's.
-* Important update to the installation instrustions
+* Important update to the installation instrustions.

 = 1.0 =
-* First release on the WordPress repository
+* First release on the WordPress repository.

 == Upgrade Notice ==